FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 between counterparties.

 Like a `<component>`, a `<message>` element has `id` and `name` attributes.
-It also has an `msgType` attribute, a short name.
-In tag=value encoding, msgType is the value of the FIX field MsgType(35).
+It also has an `msgType` attribute, a short name defining the message type.
+In FIX, `msgType` is used for the value of the FIX field MsgType(35).

-In FIX, a single MsgType(35) value is often reused for multiple use cases.
-For example, an ExecutionReport(35=8), is overloaded for acceptance of an order, rejection, execution, cancel confirmation, etc. In the Orchestra schema, the `scenario` attribute is used to name each of those use cases.
-Each of the variations of a single MsgType(35) value can have slightly different message structures.

 Another attribute of `<message>` called `flow` ties a message to an exchange of messages between actors.